Filter Options

 Is 5 days enough time for a trip in Uganda?

-“Yes, provided you don’t try to cram too much into the itinerary.
+“Yes, provided that you don’t try to cram too much into the itinerary.
 A 5-day Uganda tour allows you enough time to cover several wildlife highlights, including gorilla trekking, chimp trekking and at least one boat safari and game drive.
-Having said that, if you want to fit all of this into 5 days, you’ll be looking at a very busy schedule, so if at all possible, there is a lot to be said for allocating another day or two to the safari.”
+Having said that, if you want to fit all of this into 5 days, you’ll be looking at a very busy schedule.
+If possible, there is a lot to be said for allocating another day or two to the safari.”

 1